SlothfulDreams/terrar.ai/README.md

 ### "No agent nearby" Error

-**Cause:** No agent within 960 pixels of you when you ran `/action`
+**Cause:** No agents exist when you tried to give a command

 **Solution:**
-- Create an agent first with `/create`
+- Spawn agents first with `/ai spawn 3 agents`
-- Move closer to your existing agent
+- The system automatically routes commands to existing agents
-- The command targets the nearest agent within range

 ### Agent Not Responding